Marcoola

 Marcoola features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 64.6% of all households, including 20.5% couples with children, 31.4% couples without children, and 11.6% single parent families.
-Non-family households comprise the remaining 35.4%, with lone person households at 30.4% and group households making up 5.0%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.5.
+Family households account for 64.6% of all households, consisting of 20.5% couples with children, 31.4% couples without children, and 11.6% single parent families.
+Non-family households constitute the remaining 35.4%, with lone person households at 30.4% and group households comprising 5.0% of the total.
+The median household size is 2.2 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households